 - A parent, if there is no spouse or children

-- The estate, if there is no spouse, children or parent.
+- The estate, if there is no spouse, children, or parent

-If you were a driver or your car was involved in the accident, the normal rules of fault apply.
-The driver who is at fault for causing the accident is the one whose insurance covers all costs, up to the policy maximum.
+If you were a driver or your car was involved in the accident, the standard rules of fault apply.
+The driver who is at fault for causing the accident is whose insurance covers all costs up to the policy maximum.

 - Your car insurance rates may or may not go up as a result.
-If this was your first claim, you may not see any difference in the amount you pay for car insurance.
+If this was your first claim, you might not see any difference in the amount you pay for car insurance.

 If someone dies in a car accident you were involved in, resist the urge to apologize or blame yourself.
 You need legal help immediately.
 You may have a claim against a third party for your own injuries.